alchemy-fr/Phraseanet/doc/development/external-lib/embed-bundle.md

     }
 ```

-and add embend-bundle from the local embend-bundle folder
+and add embed-bundle from the local embed-bundle folder

 `composer require "alchemy/embed-bundle 4.2-dev"`

-Run `make install_assets` to copy assets from embend-bundle dist to phraseanet
+Run `make install_assets` to copy assets from embed-bundle dist to phraseanet

 ##### When development finished
  Commit only the modification from embed-bundle directory with the dist folder